The FDA Peptide Vote, Explained: What Actually Happened (2026)

 Only a small number of US telehealth providers offer compounded GLP-1 medications at $100/month or less with dose-stable, all-inclusive pricing.
 The most verifiable sub-$100 options as of May 2026 are Cora Health (Essential Annual Plan $99/month), Trimi Health ($99/month), and Sesame Care (per-visit model from $99/month).
 Compounded medications are not FDA-approved and are not therapeutically equivalent to brand-name products like Ozempic, Wegovy, Mounjaro, or Zepbound.

-The leading compounded tirzepatide telehealth providers as of May 2026 by verified all-in monthly cost split by commitment length.
+The leading compounded tirzepatide telehealth providers as of July 2026 by verified all-in monthly cost split by commitment length.
 On annual upfront billing: Trimi Health ($125/month) and Cora Health Premium Annual ($135/month) are the lowest.
-On monthly billing (no annual commitment): Cora Health Premium Monthly ($225/month, updated May 12, 2026) is the cheapest, followed by Eden ($229/month) and Trimi Health Monthly ($235/month).
+On monthly billing (no annual commitment): Cora Health Premium Monthly ($225/month) is the cheapest, followed by Trimi Health Monthly ($235/month) and Eden ($298/month, following a 2026 required-membership addition).
 Compounded tirzepatide is not FDA-approved and is not therapeutically equivalent to Mounjaro or Zepbound.
 SURMOUNT-1 trial efficacy data (NEJM 2022) reflects FDA-approved products only.

 The leading compounded semaglutide telehealth providers as of May 2026 by verified all-in monthly cost include Trimi Health ($99/month), Cora Health Essential Annual ($99/month), Belle Health ($119/month — note February 2026 FDA Warning Letter), Pomegranate Health ($119/month plus $75 consultation fee), Eden ($129/month first), Ivim Health ($149.99/month effective with $74.99 membership), and Henry Meds ($179/month starter with dose-tier escalation).
 Compounded semaglutide is not FDA-approved or therapeutically equivalent to Ozempic or Wegovy.